Will Smith will not be able to attend the Oscars for a decade due to the slap | Mexico | America Edition

 Those responsible for the Oscars hid that they were not “prepared for something unprecedented.”

-According to the producer of the ceremony, Will Packer, the Los Angeles Police offered to arrest Smith, but Rock refused to press charges against the actor.
+According to the ceremony’s producer, Will Packer, the Los Angeles Police offered to arrest Smith, but Rock refused to press charges against the actor.

 Days later, one of the presenters of the gala, Wanda Sykes, affected the permissiveness of the Academy with the interpreter.